 If you would like to do it yourself there are many excellent resources for learning and many places to easily rent equipment.
 The Home Depot has a variety of floor sanders for rent and offers beginner friendly square buff and orbit floor sanders for rent.
 Many smaller, local flooring firms will rent sanders and provide some instruction before you start.

-So, if you choose to finish your floors yourself, I salute you.
-There are many good resources online and often very good local shops that not only rent equipment, but will provide sanding and flooring instruction as well.
+If you choose to finish your floors yourself, there are many resources online and often local shops that not only rent equipment, but will provide sanding and flooring instruction as well.

 Our floors, like many high quality engineered unfinished flooring, only required a very light sand prior to finishing.
-Starting with a flat subfloor helps set the stage for a flat floor install and help eliminate the amount of sanding required before finishing.
+Starting with a flat subfloor helps set the stage for a flat floor install and in the end, helps reduce the amount of sanding required before finishing.

 Our finisher was able to use a floor polisher with a finish screen to lightly sand the floor prior to finishing.
 Once sanded and vacuumed, he finished the floors with DuraSeal matte oil polyurethane.